 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the channel set for this WNM request.
+This attribute indicates the channel set for this WNM request.
 Country, Operating Class and Channel Number together specify the channel frequency and spacing for this measurement request.
 Valid values of Operating Class are shown in Annex E."

 ::= { dot11WNMRequestEntry 35 }